How to Rejoice in God's Goodness to Others

-In Romans 12:15, the Bible says, “Rejoice with those who rejoice, weep with those who weep” (ESV).
-The second half of this verse is much easier to do than the first half.
+In some ways, the second half of today’s verse is much easier to do than the first half.
 It’s easy to weep with those who weep.
-When someone is having a tough time, it’s easy to be sympathetic.

-But it’s much more difficult to rejoice when someone has a success.
-We often don’t handle the success of other people very well.
-In fact, we’re sometimes threatened by it, and we resent it.
-That’s because in our minds we think the world is a giant pie that’s divided up into slices.
-We think, If somebody’s slice gets a little bit bigger than mine, that must mean my slice is going to be smaller.
+But it’s much more difficult to rejoice when someone experiences success.
+In fact, we sometimes feel threatened by it, and we resent it.
+That’s because we think the world is a giant pie that’s divided up into slices.
+If somebody gets a slice that’s a little bit bigger than mine, that must mean my slice is going to be smaller.

 Talk It Over

 How can you see God’s hand in shaping the blessings in your life specifically for you?

 Think about the ways God has blessed the people in your life recently.
 How can you rejoice with them today?

 How does rejoicing with others and weeping with others draw you closer to Jesus?